-Traditionally, ending research is a stage in the research process that is not widely explored.
-However, recently, some concerns have been expressed regarding the effects that ending participatory research may have on some people with learning disabilities.
-Given the importance of research which promotes their active participation it is thus important that researchers seeking to engage in such research consider carefully the challenges which may arise.
-In this paper, therefore, some key implications are considered and an argument is put forward that researchers should consider these implications before commencing work on participatory research projects.
-This means that ending research is a stage in the research process which needs to be given much more emphasis than has previously been the case.
+Ruth Northway.
+Traditionally, ending participatory research is a stage in the research process that is not widely explored.
+Some concerns have been expressed regarding the effects that ending participatory research may have on some people with learning disabilities.
+Some key implications are considered and an argument is put forward that researchers should consider these implications before commencing work on participatory research projects.

-Community-based participatory research (CBPR) has emerged in the past decades as an alternative research paradigm, which integrates education and social action to improve health and reduce health disparities.
-More than a set of research methods, CBPR is an orientation to research that focuses on relationships between academic and community partners, with principles of colearning, mutual benefit, and long-term commitment and incorporates community theories, participation, and practices into the research efforts.
-As CBPR matures, tensions have become recognized that challenge the mutuality of the research relationship, including issues of power, privilege, participation, community consent, racial and/or ethnic discrimination, and the role of research in social change.
+Community-based participatory research has emerged in the past decades as an alternative research paradigm, which integrates education and social action to improve health and reduce health disparities.
+More than a set of research methods, community-based participatory research is an orientation to research that focuses on relationships between academic and community partners, with principles of colearning, mutual benefit, and long-term commitment and incorporates community theories, participation, and practices into the research efforts.

 Research Methods - How to use participatory action research in primary care

+Gert JO Marincowitz.
 Objective.
-The aim of the article is to demonstrate the usefulness of participatory action research (PAR) in primary care.
+The aim of the article is to demonstrate the usefulness of participatory action research in primary care.
 The author used PAR firstly to develop a deeper understanding of mutual participation in the doctorpatient encounter and secondly to apply this learning in a rural cross-cultural practice setting.

 Abstract: We wanted to describe community-based participatory research in practice-based research networks in the United States.